Darthpbal/taskManager/README.md

 >_______________________________________________________________________________
 Should I add some kinda gantt chart functionality to this as well?
 Gantt generator based on due dates or something?
 You'd have to have a prerequisite task or something for that

+add appointment attribute somehow to the task class